iluwatar/java-design-patterns/converter/README.md

 ---
 title: Converter
-category: Creational
+category: Structural
 language: en
 tag:
+    - Compatibility
+    - Data transformation
- - Decoupling
+    - Object mapping
 ---

+## Also known as

+* Mapper
+* Translator

 ## Intent

 The purpose of the Converter pattern is to provide a generic, common way of bidirectional conversion between corresponding types, allowing a clean implementation in which the types do not need to be aware of each other.
 Moreover, the Converter pattern introduces bidirectional collection mapping, reducing a boilerplate code to minimum.

 ## Explanation

 Real world example

-> In real world applications it is often the case that database layer consists of entities that need
-> to be mapped into DTOs for use on the business logic layer.
-Similar mapping is done for
-> potentially huge amount of classes and we need a generic way to achieve this.
+> In real world applications it is often the case that database layer consists of entities that need to be mapped into DTOs for use on the business logic layer.
+Similar mapping is done for potentially huge amount of classes, and we need a generic way to achieve this.

 In plain words